 Clay County Sheriff’s Office (CCSO), Florida

-ACD Telecom was again selected by Clay County to provide P25 Console and LMR System Implementation Project Management and Engineering Services.
+ACD Telecom was again selected by Clay County to provide P25 Console and LMR System Implementation Project Management and Consulting Services.

 City of Evansville

-As the City of Evansville-Vanderburgh County, Indiana’s consultant ACD was hired to perform an engineering needs assessment for their 800 MHz Trunking system in a multiphase project.
-ACD has completed phase 1 of the project, which was to develop propagation maps and perform on street mobile coverage of their present system throughout the County.
-The report has been submitted to the agency with options and associated costs.
-The next three phases are; formulate a Request For Proposal (RFP) for a new P25 Trunking system in the 800 MHz band; Review and help select a vendor for the new system; Act as the agency’s Project Manager for delivery, installation and testing of the new system.
+As the City of Evansville-Vanderburgh County, Indiana’s consultant ACD Telecom was hired to perform a needs assessment for their 800 MHz Trunking system in a multiphase project.
+ACD completed phase 1 of the project, which was to develop propagation maps and perform on street mobile coverage of their present system throughout the County.
+The report had been submitted to the agency with options and associated costs.
+The next three phases were; formulate a Request For Proposal (RFP) for a new P25 Trunking system in the 800 MHz band; Review and help select a vendor for the new system; Act as the agency’s Project Manager for delivery, installation and testing of the new system.

 U.S. Air Force